To1ne/wishlist/README.md

 # My wishlist

-This wishlist is based on an idea of [@janole](https://twitter.com/janole).
+This wishlist is created, based on an idea of [@csswizardry](http://csswizardry.com).

-Please visit the result on GitHub Pages.
+Please visit my wishlist at [iotcl.net/wishlist](http://iotcl.net/wishlist/).

-Or fork this repo to create your own list.
+# Your wishlist
+To host your own wishlist:

+- Fork this repository.
+- Create a branch called 'gh-pages':

+    git branch gh-pages
+    git checkout gh-pages

+- Start adding items to the `_posts` directory.